 Read and Munro felt that in the south there were no traditional zamindars.
 The settlement, they argued, had to be made directly with the cultivators (ryots) who had tilled the land for generations.
 Their fields had to be carefully and separately surveyed before the revenue assessment was made.
-Munro thought that the British Mahal - In British revenue records mahal is a revenue estate which may be a village or a group of villages.
+Munro thought that the British

-of Madras (1819-26)
+Fig. 4 - Thomas Munro, Governor of Madras (1819-26)